Louisville-Scooters/Practicum/README.md

 * Include the city at the beginning of each object name, e.g, `LV_rebal_sf`, not `rebal_sf`.
 * Save time-intensive objects to `~data/~RData`.
-  * While workspace images are helpful, it means that other people cannot work on a file without re-running all the necessary code.
+  * While workspace images are helpful, other people cannot work on that object without re-running all the necessary code.
-  * For example: the below code from `LV - 02` filters the LV rebalance data for the service area.
+  * **Example:** the below code from `LV - 02` filters the LV rebalance data for the service area.
 It takes a long time.
   ```r
   LV_rebal_sf <- st_as_sf(LV_rebal_raw,
                               wkt = "location",